-The purpose of the exam is to assess the student's background knowledge and ability to develop a hypothesis-driven research proposal on a topic that is closely related to their thesis research.
-The proposal should test a compelling hypothesis (or alternative models).
-Many thesis projects, especially at the outset, are exploratory and do not involve testing a specific hypothesis.
-Therefore, students should not limit themselves to their precise thesis project.
-Students should resist the temptation to force an exploratory project into the "hypothesis" format for the purpose of this exam.
-If their current research is not a good fit for this format, students should develop and test a compelling and substantive hypothesis that draws on similar background literature and methods as their thesis research.
-If students wish to get feedback on the suitability of their hypothesis, they can discuss this with their thesis advisors, and they have the opportunity to submit an Abstract for comments in early January.
-(See below).
+The purpose of the exam is to assess the student's background knowledge and ability to write and defend a hypothesis-driven research proposal on a topic that is the same as or is closely related to their thesis research.
+Some thesis projects, especially at the outset, are exploratory and do not involve testing a specific hypothesis.
+In this case, students should develop and test a compelling and substantive hypothesis that draws on similar back-ground literature and methods as their thesis research.
+Students may discuss with their thesis advisors whether their thesis advisor on alternative hypotheses to use for this purpose.
+Note that students will also have the opportunity to submit an Abstract to the GAC rep for comments in early January (see below).

 Communication between the student and PI.
 The advisor should mentor the student as they would if the proposal exam were separate from the thesis research.
 That is, the advisor and student should freely discuss questions, hypotheses, approaches, and literature relevant to the student's thesis research.
-However, the advisor may not see or comment on any draft of the written proposal (or oral presentation), and may not suggest specific wording, diagrams, etc. for the written or oral part of the exam.
+However, the advisor may not see or comment on any draft of the written proposal or oral presentation, and may not suggest specific wording, diagrams, etc. for the written or oral parts of the exam.

+Proposal Summary/Abstract

-Proposal Summary/Abstract: Students who would like feedback on the general direction of their proposals may submit a Proposal Abstract to the IMB Graduate Oversight Committee (currently Alice Barkan and Diane Hawley) no later than Jan.
-3, 2017.
+Students who would like feedback on the general direction of their proposals may submit a Proposal Abstract to the IMB GAC rep no later than January 3.
 Abstracts received after that date will not be reviewed.